 S. No. Type of Award Stage of Exit Mandatory Credits to be Secured for the Award 1.
-Undergraduate Certificate in After successful completion of 44 Mathematics Semester II 2.
-Undergraduate Diploma in After successful completion of 88 Mathematics Semester IV 3.
-Bachelor of Science (Hons.) in After successful completion of 132 Mathematics Semester VI 4.
-Bachelor of Science (Hons. with After successful completion of 176 Research) in Mathematics(Major) and Semester VIII with minimum 28 Discipline - 2(Minor) GE credits in Discipline- 2 (Minor)
+Undergraduate Certificate in Mathematics After successful completion of Semester II 44 2.
+Undergraduate Diploma in Mathematics After successful completion of Semester IV 88 3.
+Bachelor of Science (Hons.) in Mathematics After successful completion of Semester VI 132 4.
+Bachelor of Science (Hons.
+Or Hons with Research) in Mathematics(Major) and Discipline - 2(Minor) After successful completion of Semester VIII with minimum 28 GE credits in Discipline- 2 (Minor) 176 a) Major Discipline (Mathematics): A student pursuing four-year undergraduate programme in Mathematics (Core course) shall be awarded B.Sc.
+Honours degree with Major in Mathematics on completion of VIII Semester, if he/she secures in Mathematics at least 50% of the total credits i.e., at least 88 credits in Mathematics out of the total of 176 credits.
+He/she shall study 20 DSCs and at least 2 DSEs of Mathematics in eight semesters.